jamjarlabs/JamJarWeb/docs/reference/classes/testwheelsystem.md

-# Class: TestPointerSystem
+# Class: TestWheelSystem

-TestPointerSystem is an extension of the PointerSystem that exposes the pointer event functions, allows testing them without having to use JS event listeners
+TestWheelSystem is an extension of the PointerSystem that exposes the wheel event functions, allows testing them without having to use JS event listeners

 ## Hierarchy

   ↳ [PointerSystem](pointersystem.md)

-  ↳ **TestPointerSystem**
+  ↳ **TestWheelSystem**

 ## Implements